 There are two (2) copy machines at the CVED office.
-One copier is used for the receiving of faxes from carriers of inspections showing that they have corrected whatever violations that were documented.
+One copier is used for the receiving of faxes from carriers of inspections showing that they have received and made corrective action on violations that were documented.
 The other copier is used for daily activities of the office support staff (scanning, faxing, coping etc.).
 There are thirteen (13) other copiers at the other inspection facilities used for printing off inspections for drivers and officers.
-They are also used for printing off tickets and warnings that are to be issued to drivers..
-They are used for the daily activities of the MCl's who are assigned to the inspection facilities.
+They are also used for printing off tickets and warnings that are to be issued to drivers.
+They are used for the daily activities of the MCI's who are assigned to the inspection facilities.
 A total of fifteen (15) copiers with an approximate lease cost of \$ 677.00 per month X 12 months=\$8,124.00 per year to lease.